pillmuncher/yogic.cs/README.md

 A classic example of Logic Programming is puzzle solving.
 Here we have a puzzle where numbers have to be assigned to letters, such that all sets of assignments are compatible with each other.
 Typically, there is ever only a single solution.
-We solve this in a combined way, by first procedurally generating all possible solutions and then declaratively selecting the final solution.
-In Logic Programming this kind of algorithm is known as *Generate and Test*.
+We solve this in a combined way, by first procedurally generating a set of candidate letters for each number and then declaratively specifying how a solution should look like.
+We leave it to the `Resolve()` function to compute the actual solution.

 ```csharp
 using System.Linq;